GiovineItalia/Compose.jl/doc/index.md

 The context's box (i.e. `(x0, y0, width, height)`) is given in terms of its parent's coordinate system and defaults to `(0, 0, 1, 1)`.

-This is an easy mechanism to translate the coordinates of
+This is an easy mechanism to translate the coordinates of a subtree in the graphic, but coordinates can be scaled and shifted as well using the `units` attribute k